wachirawitpituckwanich/tictactoe/README.md

 ![Start](/readme_img/play.gif?raw=true)

-Once any player get their marks in a row in any direction. the game will end and the website will determine the winner via text below the board.
+Once any player get their marks in a row in any direction, the game will end. the website will then determine and annouce the winner

 ![Winner](/readme_img/win.gif?raw=true)

-If all squares are full, the game will ends in a tie. the website will then display 'Tied' via text below the board.
+If all squares are full and there is no winner, the game will ends in a tie. the website will then display 'Tied'

 ![Tied](/readme_img/draw.PNG?raw=true)